 You guys have to make these.
+Promise they don’t taste funny or “healthy” just because they’re dairy free.
 This is the third batch I’ve made in as many weeks because Isla and Nolan (fine, AJ and I too) are scarfing these down.
 They make a great grab and go breakfast item for busy mornings.

 Isla is my baking assistant.
 I love sharing this with her and she’s really starting to get that we are making something instead of just pouring random things in a bowl.
 Don’t get me wrong, it’s still very much about watching the mixer spin and getting to stand on a chair, but I’m enjoying all the things we talk about while she helps me.